enicholson125/terraform-cheatsheet/cheatsheet.md

 Outputs:

-path_of_module = "."
+entry_terraform_path = "."

 ```
-## String interpolations (templating)<a name="String_interpolations_(templating)"></a>
-If the value you're interpolating is an attribute of a resource then Terraform will infer the dependency between the two, that is it won't try to build the resource containing the interpolation until it has built the resource that is referenced.
+## Variable templating (string interpolations)<a name="Variable_templating_(string_interpolations)"></a>
 ```
+# If the value you're interpolating is part of a resource
+# then Terraform will infer the dependency between the two -
+# it won't try to build the resource containing the interpolation
+# until it has built the referenced resource.

 resource "random_string" "insertion" {
   length = 7
 }